Welcome to the Laboratory of Stem Cell Biology

 - mouse model of myocardial infarction (by permanent ligation of the left coronary artery);

-- mouse model of cardiac ischemia-reperfusion, which is able to generate infarct with variable size, according to the length of ischemia period;
+- mouse model of cardiac ischemia-reperfusion, which is able to generate infarct with variable size, according to the length of the ischemia period;

 - mouse model of hind limb ischemia;